 - Convergence to a single protocol suitable for ingest to distribution reduces the need for intermediary servers to repackage content and service providers to maintain multiple workflows.

-- Scalable pub-sub architecture that uses relays to fan out Objects to many subscribers, enabling independent scaling of producers and consumers as well as efficient content distribution.
+- Scalable pub-sub architecture that uses relays to fan out Objects to many subscribers, with the aim of enabling independent scaling of producers and consumers as well as efficient content distribution.

-- Objects and Tracks can have relay-visible fields by means of Extension Headers that allow publishers to inform relays about publisher preferences/settings (e.g. delivery timeout, max cache duration) and Object metadata (e.g. publisher priority).

 Limitations: